ingadhoc/odoo-argentina-ee/l10n_ar_edi_ux/README.rst

 * **Export Documentation:** Support for boarding permissions (Permisos de embarque) in Argentinian electronic export invoices
 * **Partner Data Synchronization:** Automated partner data updates from ARCA Padron with configurable title case formatting
 * **ARCA WSDL Caching:** Caches the ARCA WSDL instead of downloading it on every web service call.
 Odoo builds the zeep client with no cache, so the WSDL (~77 KB) is downloaded again for each invoice when requesting CAE, adding around 0.65 seconds per document
+* **Invoice PDF Legend:** Allows configuring, from the accounting settings, a legend to be printed below the Document Type letter on the Invoice PDF of documents with letter A and M: "Payment on Informed CBU" or "Operation Subject to Withholding" (ARCA RG 5762/2025).
+It supersedes the *Add Withholding Legend to Invoice PDF* checkbox of l10n_ar_edi: that checkbox is dropped from the settings, its report block is replaced by this module's one, and its value is copied into the new selector on install/upgrade, so the legend is configured in a single place and printed once.
+The l10n_ar_edi field itself (*l10n_ar_show_withholding_legend*) is left untouched and stops being read, so uninstalling this module restores the previous behaviour.
+The legend is set per company: branches do not inherit the one of their parent company, they only start from its value when they are created.
+Backport of odoo/enterprise#102032, incorporated upstream in l10n_ar_edi from 20.0 on: to be reverted when migrating to that version

 ARCA Padron Integration
 =======================